 Jane Hagelstein – Veterans Services

 A second presidential award was given to Jane Hagelstein, a passionate supporter of veteran resources at Clark College.

 Hagelstein gives generously of her financial resources and time.
 She’s a frequent visitor to Clark’s Veteran’s Resource Center where she can regularly be found socializing with students or helping them prepare for a job interview.
 Moreover, she helped furnish the Veteran’s Resource Center during its set up in 2013-2014.

 “I have come to know Jane personally over the years and I have found that her compassion toward others is truly heartwarming,” said Gibert.

 Clark College Foundation is accepting donations for the culinary project, which is expected to cost $10.5 million.
-For more information, contact Joel B. Munson, vice president of development at 360.992.2428.
+For more information, contact Joel B. Munson, chief advancement officer at 360.992.2428.